 See also: namesel, zonesel, arrow key shortcuts

 The original function of select is indicated by use of the keyword all or the absence of a pound sign # before model_number(s).
-This function, now usually called activation, is to control whether a model can be moved with the mouse.
+This function, now usually called activation, is to control whether a model can be manipulated interactively.
 Activation/deactivation allows manually moving one model relative to another.
 The activation status of models can also be controlled using the Model Panel or checkboxes under the Command Line.

 The model_number(s) argument should be one or more model numbers or ranges separated by commas, not preceded by #.
 The keyword all indicates that all models should be activated. ~Select all will then revert to the previous activation state.
 This feature is convenient for switching back and forth between moving models relative to one another and global motion of all models.